-Kuns asked Benson to check the police report for the exact time she called, but if memory served it was 4:10 a.m.
-She was the last person known to have spoken to Huisentruit before she disappeared into thin air.
+Kuns told Benson to check the police report for the exact time she called but, if memory served, it was 4:10 a.m.
+She's the last person known to have spoken to Huisentruit before the up-and-coming TV anchor disappeared into thin air.

 But she obviously didn't disappear into thin air.
-And Benson, who used to work in Austin, Minn., is among the determined group—not including the countless armchair experts who have traded theories on FindJodi message boards, on Facebook or, inevitably, on Reddit over the years—that remains dedicated to finding answers to questions that grow colder every year.
+And Benson, who used to work in Austin, Minn., is among the determined group—not including the countless armchair experts who have traded theories on FindJodi message boards, on Facebook or, inevitably, on Reddit over the years—that remains dedicated to finding a lead in a case that grows colder every year.

 Jodi was declared dead on May 14, 2001, but, to this day, no body or any other physical trace of her has ever been found.

-"It really is a very sad story, it is really poignant," 48 Hours correspondent Jim Axelrod told Inside Edition ahead of an episode that aired last weekend about the unsolved case.
+"It really is a very sad story, it is really poignant," 48 Hours correspondent Jim Axelrod told Inside Edition ahead of an episode that aired in 2018 about the unsolved case.
 "This summer she would have turned 50 and you get that sense that, oh my goodness, she's frozen forever at 27.
 What happened?"